 The lack of racist attitudes in white people goes far beyond that.
 Turn on the TV during the daytime.
 Put on a few game shows or talk shows.
 Bob Barker is long gone.
 Charming, cheerful, friendly, confident black men and women are often the host or hostess of these confections.
 And not because the networks are trying to do a good deed.
 These hosts and hostesses are genuinely welcomed into the homes of Americans.
 They wouldn’t be there if they couldn’t do the job.
 They wouldn’t be there if they weren’t liked in TV land And these are Americans’ casual acquaintances.
 The signs of progress go way beyond simple acceptance.
 Many of today’s heroes, many superstars, the stuff of legends, are amazingly often African American athletes and entertainers.
 Michael Jordan, Tiger Woods, Will Smith, and before his current difficulties, Bill Cosby.
 They are embraced.
 Chris Rock fills up concert halls with biting jokes about whites that go to the gut.
 He ain’t no goody-goody gooing up people’s feeling with platitudes.
 He receives thunderous applause.
 Who does not embrace Morgan Freeman, in what has become one of our most beloved American movies, Shawshank Redemption?
 It is love we feel for him.
 The same love Jimmy Stewart gets around Christmas time for It’s a Wonderful Life How can we be a racist society when there are so many examples of how we are not?

 I’m going to bring forward some statistics that are rarely mentioned in the discussion of white racism.
 Americans have been willing to spend 22 trillion dollars since Lyndon Johnson’s war on poverty began.
 That is not a small sum when we consider how aware we are of the collapsing infra structure around us.
 We don’t have the money to fix it.
 Yet we still elect congressman who place help to the poor as a higher priority than new bridges and highways.
 Moreover, a good proportion of the families of individuals taxed by the government to help the poor are like me.
 True, as a New Yorker I tend to only know Jews and other ethnics.
 But our grandparents came to America long after slavery was abolished.
 They cannot be held responsible for what went on in America before they came.
-Yet so morally repugnant was American slavery, so great did blacks suffer at the hands of white masters, so horrendous was the misdeeds of Southerners in the century following the Civil War, and so poor have so many black people remained, that even though historically we are not responsible for the terrible abuse of black people, we feel, and apparently most Americans feel, that special treatment, huge programs costing huge sums of money is owed to black people.
+Let us also not forget, a fact left out of the BLM narrative, close to 300,000 Union soldiers lost their lives in the Civil War, fought over the issue of slavery.
+Yet so morally repugnant was American slavery, so great did blacks suffer at the hands of white masters, so horrendous was the misdeeds of Southerners in the century following the Civil War, and so poor have so many black people remained, that even though historically Northeners are not responsible for the terrible abuse of black people, we feel, and apparently most Americans feel, that special treatment, huge programs costing huge sums of money is owed to black people.
 It is the least we can do.